Is Climate Change to Blame for the Snow-less Winter in Moscow?

 • Moscow’s winter temperature is 7.5°C (13.5°F) above average.

-• Abnormally high temperatures of +5 to 10°C and even +15 to 18°C above the normal are recorded in northern Siberia and Yakutia, Elena Volsyuk, and in some parts of the country, a meteorologist said.
+• A meteorologist said abnormally high temperatures of +5 to 10°C and even +15 to 18°C above normal are recorded in northern Siberia and Yakutia, Elena Volsyuk, and in some parts of the country.

-• Most of Moscow was snow-free by the end of February and maximum snow depth recorded was only 4 inches (10-11 cm) which is 2.7 inches (7cm) below any other year’s maximum snow depth.
+• Most of Moscow was snow-free by the end of February, and the maximum snow depth recorded was only 4 inches (10-11 cm), 2.7 inches (7cm) below any other year’s maximum snow depth.

-• This unusually hot winter brings some good news to it – lower power bills due to the short winter.
+• This unusually hot winter brings some good news – lower power bills due to the short winter.

-• Europe also experienced the warmest winter season since 1855 when the record started according to the Copernicus Climate Change Service.
-Northern and Eastern Europe record 3.4°C (6°F) warmer than the usual winter temperatures.
+• According to the Copernicus Climate Change Service, Europe also experienced the warmest winter season since 1855, when the record started.
+Northern and Eastern Europe recorded 3.4°C (6°F) warmer than the usual winter temperatures.

 Is this warm winter caused by climate change or something else?

-ABC News says that scientists linked this warm winter to the Arctic Oscillation, a phenomenon influencing the weather pattern in the Arctic and refers to a swing between high and low pressure over the Arctic (Reevell, 2020).
+ABC News says scientists linked this warm winter to the Arctic Oscillation, a phenomenon that influences the weather pattern in the Arctic and refers to a swing between high and low pressure over the Arctic (Reevell, 2020).

-This year, an extreme low-pressure system has settled for an unusually long time over the North Pole, trapping the cold air and bringing in warm temperatures to the south causing a warm winter over Russia and parts of Europe.
-This prolonged low-pressure over the Arctic will be the subject of research for scientists and whether this is linked to climate change (Reevell, 2020).
+This year, an extremely low-pressure system has settled for an unusually long time over the North Pole, trapping the cold air and bringing in warm temperatures to the south, causing a warm winter over Russia and parts of Europe.
+This prolonged low pressure over the Arctic will be the research subject for scientists and whether this is linked to climate change (Reevell, 2020).

 However, this warming trend poses a more serious threat.
 The thawing of permafrost.

-Two-thirds of Russia sits on permafrost and it is melting away rapidly.
-Russia’s Artic forest fire during the summer has left sinkholes in places like Yakutia.
+Two-thirds of Russia sits on permafrost, and it is melting away rapidly.
+Russia’s Arctic forest fire during the summer has left sinkholes in places like Yakutia.
 The melting of permafrost worries scientists worldwide as these large amounts of methane and carbon trapped in it could escape, accelerating climate change (llyushina M. & Miller, B., 2020).

-ABC News reads that Global temperatures have been rising for decades and the last 6 years have been the warmest on record.
+ABC News reports that Global temperatures have been rising for decades, and the last six years have been the warmest on record.
 Scientists have warned that rising temperatures will not only bring in more warm winters but also more extreme weather (Reevell, 2020).

-President Vladimir Putin who has doubted climate change in the past is now acknowledging its impacts on the country’s infrastructure (llyushina M. & Miller, B., 2020).
+President Vladimir Putin, who has doubted climate change, now acknowledges its impacts on the country’s infrastructure (llyushina M. & Miller, B., 2020).

-Russia, a 4th biggest GHG emitter has joined the Paris Agreement.
+Russia, the 4th biggest GHG emitter, has joined the Paris Agreement.
 However, proposed legislation to impose quotas on emissions was “squashed by largest companies after industry pushback”, the CNN article reads (llyushina M. & Miller, B., 2020).

-Climate change is indeed already happening as scientists have been telling us and the signs are telling much like the symptoms of a pandemic.
+Climate change is indeed already happening, as scientists have been telling us, and the signs are telling, much like the symptoms of a pandemic.
 We are already seeing it.
-Failure to act early through climate adaptation and mitigation will bring in more catastrophes and damages in the future.
+Failure to act early through climate adaptation and mitigation will bring more catastrophes and damages in the future.

 Sources: